sveinung/writings/maintainable_backbone_tests.md

     dropdown.find(".dropdown-trigger").click();
     dropdown.find("a[data-value='Picaresco']").click();

-    // Fake Ajax responses, so that we can see that the correct request
+    // We need to fake Ajax responses, so that we can see that the
-    // is sent
+    // correct request is sent
     var server = sinon.fakeServer.create();

     //  Save the book